LKedward/focal-docs/docs/quickstart.md

 ```

 !!! note
-    By default transfer operations involving a host array are __blocking__: host code does not continue until the transfer has completed.
+    By default, transfer operations involving a host array are __blocking__: host code does not continue until the transfer has completed.

 ## 5. Launch a kernel